hb84ffm/logistic-map/README.md

 <pre>logistic_map/
 ├─── __init__.py
-├─── app.py                    # main app that rns in browser
+├─── app.py                    # main app that runs the simulation in the browser ├─── simulate/
-├─── simulate/
      ├─── __init__.py
-     ├─── simulate             # Module that calculates all trajectories of the dynamical system</pre>
+     ├─── simulate             # Module that calculates all orbit-trajectories of the dynamical system</pre>

 ### EXAMPLE WORKFLOW
 Gif soon to come!